-At 19, Kenya began playing on the R&B and Blues scene in Oakland, San Francisco and around the greater Bay Area.
-At that time, he was playing with some of the most sought after R&B musicians in the industry.
-These were the musicians who played with the artists that put Oakland on the map, including Sly, Larry Graham, Frankie Beverly and Maze, The Whispers, Tony!Toni!Tone! and many more.
+At 19, Kenya became immersed in the Oakland R&B and Blues scene and was part of that scene in its heyday.
+During that time, he was playing with some of the most sought after R&B musicians in the industry.
+These were the musicians who played with artists that put Oakland on the map, including Sly Stone, Larry Graham, Frankie Beverly and Maze, The Whispers, Tony!Toni!Tone! and many more.

-After being immersed in the Oakland/Bay Area R&B scene, Kenya began a career in music production.
-He placed a number of songs with artists including New Edition, Somethin’ for the People and MJG & Eightball.
-Among his most notable achievements are production and vocals on his original song "Top of the World" featured on the "Menace II Society" soundtrack (under the name Kenya Gruv), for which he earned a gold album, and on Tony!Toni!Tone!'s "Revival," for which he earned a platinum album, and his work on Tupac's "So Many Tears."
+Next, Kenya began a career in music production.
+A multi-talented musician, composer and producer, he placed a number of songs with artists including New Edition, Somethin’ for the People and MJG & Eightball.
+Among his most notable achievements are: production and vocals on his original song "Top of the World" featured on the "Menace II Society" soundtrack (under the name Kenya Gruv), for which he earned a gold album; his work on Tony!Toni!Tone!'s "The Revival," for which he earned a platinum album; and his work on Tupac's "So Many Tears."
 For the next several years, Kenya was involved mainly in production.

 Beginning in the early 1990's and continuing into the next decade, he toured with Tony!Toni!Tone!, Lucy Pearl, Digital Underground and others.
 From 2006 to 2010 Kenya wrote songs and toured internationally with Joss Stone.
 With Joss Stone's band, Kenya appeared on Jimmy Kimmel Live, played for Lee Ann Rimes, and played for many celebrities including Steve Martin, Bernie Mac, and Rickey Lee Jones.